mbastian/datafu/contrib/mr/README.md

 ##### How to setup the number of reducers

-Override the `getNumReducers()` method or setup the `num.reducers` or `mapred.reduce.tasks` settings.
+Override the `getNumReducers()` method or setup the `mapred.reduce.tasks` property.

-#### How to configure the input location?
+##### How to configure the input location?

-Setup the `input.path` parameter.
+Setup the `input.path` property.
 For multiple inputs, separate the paths with a coma.

+Alternatively the paths may be listed separately.
+For example, `input.path.first` and `input.path.second` define two separate input paths.

 ##### How to configure the output location?

-Setup the `output.path` parameter.
+Setup the `output.path` property.
 If the path exists, it will be deleted and replaced with the ouptut.

 ##### How to configure the temporary location?

-Setup the `temp.path` parameter.
+Setup the `temp.path` property.
 The default is `/tmp/`.

 ##### How to use the distributed cache?